Judicial review of the detention order

 The decisions of the Board are not published.
 Some decisions are available online on the EUAA case law database, the International Commissions of Jurist CADRE database and aditus foundation’s website.[14]

-Parallel to this automatic review, the new Reception Regulations provide for the possibility to challenge the Detention Order before the IAB within three working days from the Detention Order.[16]
-In practice, it is nearly impossible to challenge the Detention Order itself as asylum-seekers do not have the capacity to submit such an appeal on such short notice as there is not enough time to seek the assistance of a lawyer (see Access to Detention).
+Parallel to this automatic review, the new Reception Regulations provide for the possibility to challenge the Detention Order before the IAB within three working days from the Detention Order.[15]
+In practice, it is nearly impossible to challenge the Detention Order itself as asylum applicants do not have the capacity to submit such an appeal on such short notice as there is not enough time to seek the assistance of a lawyer (see Access to Detention).

 Other remedies